 The UNESCO Convention knows five categories of living traditions: 1) oral expressions, 2) performing arts, 3) social practices, 4) knowledge concerning nature, 5) traditional craftsmanship.
 This categorisation served as a starting point for the design: A colour was assigned to each of these categories.
 This colour coding gave additional structure to the content.
 It further added a playful element to promote the idea of ‛living’ traditions.

-Starting from the existing information architecture we proposed a more image/visual lead approach and a stronger emphasis on in-page navigation to better reflect today’s user expectations.
-The user interface is designed with a focus on improved modularity to increase constancy of presentation across different viewports and to allow for the development of modular and diverse entry points into the list of living traditions.
+Starting from the existing information architecture we proposed a more image/visual lead approach and a stronger emphasis on in-page navigation, to better reflect today’s user expectations.